-- · No shares of common stock had been issued upon exercise of stock options. - · No shares of restricted stock have been issued or were outstanding.

-- There were 5,785,720 shares subject to issuance upon exercise of outstanding options at a weighted average share price of \$20.26 per share and a weighted average remaining life of 2.45 years. - There were 214,280 shares of common stock available for future issuance under the 2018 Plan.
+- 938,877 shares of common stock had been issued upon exercise of stock options. - 5,712,049 shares of restricted stock have been issued and 3,596,588 were outstanding. - There were 13,739,409 shares subject to issuance upon exercise of outstanding options at a weighted average share price of \$21.05 per share and a weighted average remaining life of 8.26 years. - There were 654,408 shares of common stock available for future issuance under the 2018 Plan.

-Since the 2018 Plan was adopted, we have granted options for the purchase of an aggregate of 1,585,000 shares of common stock to current executive officers and directors with grant date fair values ranging from \$11.26 to \$25.78 per share, and have granted to all our employees (excluding current executive officers) as a group options to purchase an aggregate of 4,200,720 shares.
-The stock options granted to such employees have exercise prices ranging from \$9.51 to \$35.99 per share.
+Since the 2018 Plan was adopted, we have granted to current executive officers and directors 1,004,774 restricted stock awards with grant date fair values ranging from \$7.12 to \$23.87 per share and 2,730,780 stock options with grant date fair values ranging from \$4.96 to \$29.46 per share for the purchase of an aggregate of 3,735,554 shares of common stock, and have granted to all our employees (excluding current executive officers and directors) as a group 4,707,275 restricted stock awards and 16,097,067 stock options to purchase an aggregate of 20,804,342 shares.
+The stock options granted to such employees have exercise prices ranging from \$6.16 to \$52.59 per share.

 At the time that the 2018 Plan was adopted, our company had approximately 106 employees, including our executive officers.
-Since then, we have hired approximately 108 employees to whom we granted stock options.
+Since then, we have hired approximately 687 employees (exclusive of any terminations during that period) to whom we granted stock options.
 We believe that incentive compensation in the form of options (and possibly restricted stock) is critical to our success in remaining competitive and in attracting, hiring, motivating and retaining key personnel.
 The efforts and skill of our employees and other personnel who provide services to our Company generate much of the growth and success of our business.
 Our employees, consultants and directors understand that their stake in our Company will have value only if, working together, we create value for our stockholders.
 Awards generally vest over a period of service with us or upon accomplishment of performance objectives, giving the recipient an additional incentive to provide services over a number of years and build on past performance.

-As of December 31, 2019, our 2014 Plan and 2011 Plan, which are each summarized above under Proposal No. 2, had 174,292 and 151,240 shares of common stock available for issuance, respectively.
+As of December 31, 2022, our 2021 Inducement Plan and 2014 Plan, which are each summarized above under Proposal No. 2, had 55,925 and 38,298 shares of common stock available for issuance, respectively.
+As of December 31, 2022, there were no shares of common stock available for issuance under the 2011 Plan.

-Based on our current projected hiring goals, which involve building our commercial team and commercial manufacturing staff, our management and Board has determined that we will not have a sufficient number of securities available under the 2018 Plan, 2014 Plan, and 2011 Plan for future grants of options or restricted stock to our new hires and to our existing employees unless we increase the shares available under the 2018 Plan.
-Accordingly, based upon the advice of our compensation consultant, Haigh, and upon review and recommendation by the Compensation Committee, on March 24, 2020, our Board approved an increase in the number of securities available for award grants under the 2018 Plan.
+Based on our current projected hiring goals, which involve building our commercial team and commercial manufacturing staff, our management and Board has determined that we will not have a sufficient number of securities available under the 2021 Inducement Plan, 2018 Plan, and 2014 Plan for future grants of options or restricted stock to our new hires and to our existing employees unless we increase the shares available under the 2018 Plan.
+Accordingly, based upon the advice of our compensation consultant, Haigh, and upon review and recommendation by the Compensation Committee, on April 18, 2023, our Board approved an increase in the number of securities available for award grants under the 2018 Plan.
 We are hereby submitting the foregoing amendment of our 2018 Plan to our stockholders for their approval.

-2018 Equity Incentive Plan as Amended
+2018 Equity Incentive Plan, as Amended